Evaluating course materials

 There are again a number of immediate problems.

-Click on the eye open when you have identified the problem with each way of evaluating the materials.
+when you have identified the problem with each way of evaluating the

 It looks nice and is at the right level, so I'll use it.